toxidity-18/Plp-Software-Engineering-Course/SoftwareEssentials/MathematicalThinkingInCoding/Note.md

       - In programming and coding we will use flowcharts .Thus help think through processes and the decision a program has to make .
 5) Logical reasoning goes hand in hand with algorithms .
 6) Evaluation : Finalize and get to know how you can make the solution more simple and yet efficient .

+## Introduction of mathematical thinking to coding .
+-